petekgithub/react-hooks-react-router-playground/README.md

 - React router gives us control over how to navigate users around web applications.
 - use the `useNavigate` hook and with `navigate`, I can effectively navigate the user to a related page.

+** After logging in to the website, direct our user to the home page ** After logging out of the website, direct our user to the login page

 ## Resources

 - [React Router Hooks](https://reactrouter.com/docs/en/v6/getting-started/tutorial)